How to File a Complaint

 The grievance procedures provided in this policy shall apply to complaints alleging discrimination and harassment carried out by employees, students, and or third parties.

-Before filing a complaint, any student or employee of the college may elect to consult with the special assistant for equity concerns or any other administrator named in the policy to seek additional information about the policy and the grievance procedures.
+Before filing a complaint, any student or employee of the college may elect to consult with the special assistant for equity, diversity, and inclusion or any other administrator named in the policy to seek additional information about the policy and the grievance procedures.
 Such consultation is not a prerequisite for filing a complaint.

 - Section 504/ADA coordinator: Kimberly Jackson Davidson, (440) 775-8462